tculpepp/bootstrap/README.md

 - **Mac App Store sign-in** (if installing App Store apps)
 - **1Password CLI** (optional, for secrets management)

+**Note:** The script automatically installs Homebrew and `yq` if they're not already installed, so you don't need to install them manually.

 ## Installation

 ### Basic Installation